T cell class I

 The T cell class I tool combines MHC class I binding, TAP processing, and immunogenicity tools into one application.
 This allows users to easily run the individual predictors on the same input dataset and compile the results into one table.
 Below, we describe all of the available methods.

 The tools in this group take amino acid sequences and MHC alleles as input to predict the strength of the peptide: MHC interaction.
-Depending upon the tool selected, the main output will be either an IC50 value (lower indicates stronger predicted binding) or a binding score.
-To make comparisons between alleles and methods more standardized, a percentile rank score is also returned where lower indicates stronger binding.
-The percentile rank is the fraction of peptides drawn randomly from Uniprot that would bind as well as or better than the current peptide.
+Depending upon the tool selected, the main output will be a predicted IC50 value (lower indicates stronger predicted binding) or a score.
+To make comparisons between alleles and methods more standardized, a percentile rank score is also returned where lower always indicates stronger binding or higher probability of elution (depending upon the predictor).
+The percentile rank is the fraction of peptides drawn randomly from UniProt that would elicit predicted affinity/score as strong as or better than the current peptide.

 Methods

-• Predicts elution of peptides from MHC molecules using artificial neural networks (ANNs).
+Predicts elution of peptides from MHC molecules using artificial neural networks (ANNs).
+The method is trained on a combination of more than 850,000 quantitative Binding Affinity (BA) and Mass-Spectrometry Eluted Ligands (EL) peptides.
 The EL data covers 177 MHC molecules from human (HLA-A, B, C, E), mouse (H-2), cattle (BoLA), primates (Patr, Mamu, Gogo), swine (SLA), equine (Eqca) and dog (DLA).

 [PMID: 32406916]

-• Predicts binding of peptides to MHC molecules using artificial neural networks (ANNs).
+Predicts binding of peptides to MHC molecules using artificial neural networks (ANNs).
+The method is trained on a combination of more than 850,000 quantitative Binding Affinity (BA) and Mass-Spectrometry Eluted Ligands (EL) peptides.
 The BA data covers 170 MHC molecules from human (HLA-A, B, C, E), mouse (H-2), cattle (BoLA), primates (Patr, Mamu, Gogo), swine (SLA) and equine (Eqca).

 [PMID: 32406916]